- style = none or hybrid or charmm or class2 or harmonic or helix or multi/harmonic or opls

 Here is an alphabetic list of dihedral styles defined in LAMMPS.
 Click on the style to display the formula it computes and coefficients specified by the associated dihedral_coeff command.

 Note that there are also additional dihedral styles submitted by users which are included in the LAMMPS distribution.
-The list of these with links to the individual styles are given in the dihedral section of this page.
+The full list of all dihedral styles is on the Commands bond doc page.

 - dihedral_style none - turn off dihedral interactions